nyorain/vil/docs/own/ideas.md

 - allow to visualize buffers as images where it makes sense (using a bufferView or buffer-to-image copy)
-- allow to temporarily "freeze destruction", causing handles to be moved to per-handle, per-device "destroyedX" maps/vectors.
-  The vulkan handles probably need to be destroyed (keeping them alive has other problems, e.g. giving memory back to pools, don't wanna hook all that) but it might be useful to inspect command buffers without handles being destroyed

 - use dynamic rendering as renderpass splitting fallback? we'd have to recreate the pipeline as well tho.
 And can't support